snellm/docker-intellij/README.md

 # Overview

-This project defines a Docker image that allows development in an Ubuntu VM using IntelliJ IDEA, Java 8, Git and Maven, accessed via X (typically from a Windows workstation).
+This project defines a Docker image that allows development in an Ubuntu VM using IntelliJ IDEA, Java 8, Git, Maven etc, accessed via X (typically from a Windows workstation).

 # Running from Windows